smithatlanta/analytics-playground/analytics-test-website/README.md

 - Ability to add / remove plans.
 - Plans include the following:
-  - number of users to test with(users could be selected or allow the option of selecting a percentage)
+  - Number of users to test with(users could be selected or allow the option of selecting a percentage)
-  - what events to send to users(events could be selected or allow the option of selecting a percentage)
+  - What events to send to users(events could be selected or allow the option of selecting a percentage)
-  - number of events to send to above users
+  - Number of events to send to above users
-  - whether to send events round robin or randomly
+  - Whether to send events round robin or randomly
-    - Round Robin would be user1 gets sent all the events on the plane then user2 gets sent all the events on the plan…
+    - Round Robin would be user1 gets sent all the events on the plan then user2 gets sent all the events on the plan…
     - Random would be user1 gets sent event10 then user12 gets sent event25.
 Some users could get more events this way.

-### Test Platform Client(somewhat overly simplified)

-- Go program
-  - executes plan against the platform
-  - simply mimics sending events to segment(same json structure) but they go to our platform instead
-  - keeps track of the number of events a user receives - grafana / cloudwatch
-  - keeps track of the number of events sent out to users - grafana / cloudwatch

 **We need a way to take the Experiments above and see the results once they have flowed through the analytics platform.**